Bell reports slow mobile growth in Q3 earnings report

-Bell’s subscriber growth for wireless services for Q3, 2023, saw a decrease year over year.
+Bell’s subscriber growth for wireless services for Q3, 2023, saw a decrease year-over-year.

 The telecom giant added 167,000 net activations.
 Nearly 143,000 are postpaid subscribers.
 Compared to results from Q3 2022, net postpaid subscriber activations saw a 15 percent decline.